Amaumaury/ada-2017/project/README.md

 1. Is the number of changes in country-clustered Wikipedia information (number of pages, major edits to existing pages) a good indicator of stability of the country?

 2. How fast, how far, and for how long are the news about events (.e.g.
 Conflict between countries) spread in Wikipedia (for the country page and related pages)?
+(this is to be analysed if we have time, its more complicate)

 3. Maybe, for some events, we could observe a lot of changes in wikipedia directly before the occurrence of the event ?